Taj Mahmood Amroti

-Taj Mahmūd Amrōtī (مولانا سيد تاج محمود امروٽي, مولانا سید تاج محمود امروٹی; 1857 in Deewani village, Khairpur, Sindh – 1929) was a scholar, fighter against British control of India, and educationalist.
+Taj Mahmūd Amrōtī (born 1857 in Deewani village, Khairpur, Sindh – 1929) was a scholar, fighter against British control of India, and educationalist.

 He led the "Reshmi Roomal" and "Hijrat Movement" of protest emigration to Afghanistan.
-Amroti helped Khilafat Movement of Turkish Khilafat / Khalifah by sending financial help and troops of his followers, force named as Junood-e-Rabbani i.e. the Forces of Allah.
+Amroti helped Khilafat Movement of Ottoman Khilafat / Khalifah by sending financial help and troops of his followers, a force named as Junood-e-Rabbani i.e. the Forces of Allah.

 Amroti translated the Qurʾān into Sindhi, gave lectures, wrote books of poetry, and edited the monthly journal Ikhwān-ul-Muslimīn.
-A proponent of the non-cooperation movement in India, he was a leader of the Khilafat Movement and a founding member of Jamʿiyyat-i ʿUlamā-i Hind.
+A proponent of the non-cooperation movement in India, he was a leader of the Khilafat Movement and a founding member of Jamʿiyyat-i ʿUlamā-e-Hind.